Setting up network prerequisites for RDS Proxy - Amazon Aurora

 Planning for IP address capacity

-An RDS Proxy automatically adjusts its capacity as needed based on the size and number of DB instances registered with it.
-Certain operations might also require additional proxy capacity such as increasing the size of a registered database or internal RDS Proxy maintenance operations.
+RDS Proxy automatically adjusts its capacity based on the configuration of DB instances registered with it.
+For provisioned instances, this is determined by the instance size and for Aurora Serverless v2 instances, this is determined by the maximum ACU capacity.
+Certain operations might also require additional capacity such as increasing the size of a registered database or internal RDS Proxy maintenance operations.
 During these operations, your proxy might need more IP addresses to provision the extra capacity.
 These additional addresses allow your proxy to scale without affecting your workload.
 A lack of free IP addresses in your subnets prevents a proxy from scaling up.
 This can lead to higher query latencies or client connection failures.
 RDS notifies you through event RDS-EVENT-0243 when there aren't enough free IP addresses in your subnets.
 For information about this event, see Working with RDS Proxy events.

-Following are the recommended minimum numbers of IP addresses to leave free in your subnets for your proxy based on DB instance class sizes.
+Reserve the following minimum numbers of free IP addresses in your subnets for your proxy, based on DB instance class sizes.

 DB instance class Minimum free IP addresses